 All tropes can be overused.
 Too many Xanatos Gambits tend to make the show confusing, no matter how well written they are.
 Too many Moments Of Awesome take up room where plot could go, or make the audience pay less attention to the relatively boring plot bits, making the story more shallow.
 The Moment of Awesome is supposed to be a singular moment for a character and the Rule of Cool can make up for weak points in a story, but rarely does it work as the story.

 Just because a trope is realistic doesn't mean it's good.
 There is a reason why we have an entire category devoted to Acceptable Breaks from Reality.
-For example, The Hero gets shot in the shoulder and dies.
-The Determinator doesn't come into play, no My Name Is Inigo Montoya, nothing.
-Realistic, maybe, but that is not what we want a hero to do.
-That's right, one of the most fundamental character archetypes is usually unrealistic.
+Some of the most fundamental character archetypes are usually unrealistic, simply for the matter of condensing Loads and Loads of Characters into a streamlined group that the story follows.
 The important thing when writing a story is that it's believable, not that it's real.
+The power of a story often comes from recognizing emotions more than the specific presentation of events.
 Reality Is Unrealistic, after all; often people are so used to tropes that it's reality they find jarring.

 A good show doesn't need "good" tropes.
 People often search for an ideal recipe for a hit show, as if entertainment was some sort of alchemical process, and are surprised when their stitched-together creation lurches three steps before disappearing into critical oblivion.
 A well written show won't be any worse if it doesn't have a Magnificent Bastard.
 A good show doesn't get worse if the main five characters don't form a Five-Man Band.
-Heck, a good show doesn't even need basic tropes like The Hero or Big Bad.
+Heck, a good show doesn't even need basic and Omnipresent Tropes like red fire, blue water, Heroes, or Villains.